olemarius/demo-monorepo/README.md

 `pnpm install`

-To build the ui-lib, run:
+To build the bloc-components, run:

 `pnpm lib build`